-Interest Theory, Economics, and Finance
+Exam 2 Interest Theory, Economics, and Finance

 This four-hour multiple-choice examination is administered by Preliminary Actuarial Examinations and is identical to SoA Course 2.
-Information about Study Notes is available on page 35.
+Information about Study Notes is available on page 37.
+Please check the Exams section of the CAS Web Site (www.casact.org) for any changes to the Syllabus.

 The purpose of this examination is to test the candidate's basic knowledge of economics and finance.
 Concepts from microeconomics and macroeconomics are fundamental to understanding the general business environment.
 Basic interest theory and finance are essential to understanding the business of insurance.
+A basic knowledge of calculus and probability is assumed.